 A cut has been executed.
-See cut\call(PC) for more information.
+See $cut\call(PC)$ for more information.

 Frame is a reference to the current local stack frame, which can be examined using prolog\frame\attribute/3.
 Choice is a reference to the last choice-point and can be examined using prolog\choice\attribute/3.
-Action should be unified with one of the atoms continue (just continue execution), retry (retry the current goal) or fail (force the current goal to fail).
-Leaving it a variable is identical to continue.
+Action must be unified with a term that specifies how execution must continue.
+The following actions are defined: